klren0312/lkgsdkStu/README.md

 })
 ```

-## Contributions
+## Contributing
 The Looking Glass WebXR Library is open source and originally developed by [Kai Ninomiya](https://kai.graphics).
-We're excited to continue working in and supporting open-source technology!

-If you'd like to contribute, please feel free to make a Pull Request!
+We're excited to support the open-source community!
+If you'd like to contribute, please feel free to make a pull request.